 Rankings of different populations according to the value of some feature of each population are ubiquitous.
 Interest in such rankings stem from their ability to convey succinct answers to various questions, such as whether a particular population is "good" or "bad" in terms of the value of this feature relative to other populations, or which populations are "best" or "worst" in terms of the value of this feature.
-A prominent example from the recent economics literature is provided by Chetty et al. (2014, 2018) and Chetty and Hendren (2018), in which different populations correspond to different neighborhoods in the United States and the feature by which it is desired to rank them is some measure of intergenerational mobility.
-A further example of contemporary interest is provided by the Programme for International Student Assessment (PISA), in which different populations correspond to different countries and the feature by which it is desired to rank them is some measure of academic achievement.
 These rankings are invariably computed using estimates rather than the true values of these features.
 As a result, there may be considerable uncertainty concerning the rank of each population.
+In this paper, we develop an inference procedure to account for such uncertainty by constructing confidence sets for the rank of each population.
+We apply the inference procedures to re-examine the rankings of both neighborhoods in the United States in terms of intergenerational mobility and developed countries in terms of academic achievement.

-In this paper, we consider the problem of accounting for such uncertainty by constructing confidence sets for the rank of each population.
-We consider both marginal confidence sets for the rank of a particular population, i.e., random sets that contain the rank of the particular population of interest with probability approximately no less than some pre-specified level, as well as simultaneous confidence sets for the ranks of all populations, i.e., random sets that contain the ranks of all populations with probability approximately no less than some pre-specified level.
+Our inference procedure considers both marginal confidence sets for the rank of a particular population, i.e., random sets that contain the rank of the particular population of interest with probability approximately no less than some pre-specified level, as well as simultaneous confidence sets for the ranks of all populations, i.e., random sets that contain the ranks of all populations with probability approximately no less than some pre-specified level.
 The former confidence sets provide a way of accounting for uncertainty when answering questions pertaining to the rank of a particular population, whereas the latter confidence sets provide a way of accounting for uncertainty when answering questions pertaining to the ranks of all populations.
 We show how to construct both types of confidence sets under weak assumptions.
 An important feature of all of our constructions is that they remain computationally feasible even when the number of populations is very large.
-We apply our inference procedures to re-examine the rankings of both neighborhoods in the United States in terms of intergenerational mobility and developed countries in terms of academic achievement.

 For each of the preceding confidence sets, we first show how they can be constructed using simultaneous confidence sets for differences across the populations in the values of the features.
 The main requirement underlying our analysis is only that these latter confidence sets for the differences are suitably valid.
 Our procedure is therefore applicable not only to rankings of "populations" narrowly defined, but rather to rankings of any objects (e.g. also treatments, treatment assignment rules, forecasting rules, etc.) as long as suitably valid confidence sets for the differences of the objects' performance measures can be constructed.
 We show, however, that it is possible to improve upon this construction using a suitable multiple hypothesis testing problem without imposing any further assumptions.
 In this sense, the assumptions involved in establishing our formal results are weak.
-A novel feature of the multiple hypothesis testing problem we consider is that it requires control of the mixed-directional familywise error rate rather than simply the familywise error rate.
-As the terminology suggests, the distinction between these two error rates is that the former penalizes not only false rejections, like the latter, but also false directional assertions.
-For further discussion, see Bauer et al. (1986) as well as Sections 3.2.2 and 3.3.2 below.
+In short, our construction is based on simultaneous hypothesis tests of the differences between population parameters, but a key requirement is that multiple hypothesis tests of theses differences control not only the probability of making any false rejection (the usual familywise error rate), but also in the case of any rejection, any false directional claim about the sign of any difference; see Section 3 for more details.